 How to make Paleo and AIP Sourdough Sandwich Bread

-Day 1: To ferment, we simply purée green plantains with water and oil; then add a source of probiotics — usually sauerkraut liquid.
-Then we stir in tiger nut flour.
+Day 1: To ferment, purée green plantains with water and oil; then add your source of probiotics — usually sauerkraut liquid.
+Stir in tiger nut flour.

 Sauerkraut liquid creates a sourdough starter that ferments overnight in a warm location, during which time antinutrients are broken down and the ingredients become more nutritious.

-Day 2: We mix our ferment with the remaining bread ingredients and bake.
+Day 2: Mix the ferment with the remaining bread ingredients, and bake.
 That’s it!